gkorpal/learning-Java_GUI/README.md

-My Java/MySQL practice codes from the GUI programming course I took during the academic year 2013-14 (high school).
+My Java/MySQL practice codes from the GUI Programming course I took during the academic year 2013-14 (high school).

 The textbook: